English Muffins – Whip It UP!

 4. Grease the base of a large bowl with oil.
 Transfer dough into bowl and cover with cling wrap.
 Rest overnight in the fridge.
 Alternatively, if pressed for time, rest for 1 hour.

 5. Flour a kitchen top with extra flour.
 Divide dough into 6-8 equal portions.
 Shape each portion into a round ball.
 Cupping your hand, grip each ball of dough and roll it around until the top is smooth.
 Repeat for remaining balls of dough.

 6. Lay muffins on a large tray.
 Cover with cling wrap.
 Rest for 40 minutes.

-7. Place oatmeal onto a medium plate; press each dough on oatmeal to coat it evenly on both sides.
+7. Place oatmeal onto a medium plate; press each dough on cornmeal, semolina or oatmeal to coat it evenly on both sides.
 Pat it into a disk.

 8. Meanwhile, heat up a non-stick frypan over low heat.
 Place 3-4 muffins into it.

-Flip muffin and cook another 3-4 minutes.
-Cool for at least 2 minutes.
+Flip muffin and cook another 5 minutes.
+Cool for 10 minutes before splitting and toasting each side.

 10. To split muffin, use the tines of a fork to pierce its entire perimeter.
 Pry open the muffin.
-Or simply split them without a fork with your fingers by pressing your thumb along the perimeter.
+Or simply split them with your fingers by pressing your thumb along the perimeter.
 Do not cut with a knife or you will not see the craggly crevices that are perfect for holding melted butter.